Inappropriate conduct

 Guidance on inappropriate conduct in IFoA assessments and what candidates need to be aware of.

-You should view this guidance along with our Assessment Regulations, which have been updated to reflect our online, open book exam environment.
+You should view this guidance along with our exam rules (online or exam test centres versions) and our assessment regulations, which reflect our closed book exam requirement.

-Please note that while this guidance generally refers to our session based (April and September) examinations, it also applies to for CB3, PPD and any other form of assessment such as Professional Skills.
+Please note this guidance refers to our session based (April and September) examinations, as well as CB3, PPD and any other form of assessment such as Professional Skills.

 What is inappropriate conduct?